deas/gcp-audit-functions/README.md

-# GCP Cloud Functions triggered by Audit Events
+# GCP Cloud Functions driven by Schedule and Audit Events

-This project aims to provide audit event triggered Cloud Functions.
-The functionality is provided as a `terraform` module.
+This project aims to provide generic schedule and audit event driven Cloud Functions.

+Functionality currently covers:

+- Labeling GCE instances on creation
+- Hardening the Compute Default account (revoking `role/editor`)
+- Start and Stop GCE instances based on Asset Search

+More hopefully coming soon.

+Additionally, we aim at decent support for the larger product lifecyle with an emphasis on a DevOps experience including short cycle times.
+We leverage Cloud Foundation Toolkit, Cloud Functions Framework, GitHub Actions and Terraform.
+We cover unit- and integration testing.
+We stripped dependencies where reasonable and extended where we wanted to go further or connected the dots.

 The v1 versions leverage PubSub Log Sinks, 🧪 v2 🥼 is based on EventArc/CloudEvents.

-We try hard to build upon people committed to maintainance (mostly CFT by Google).
-We stripped where possible, extended where we wanted to go further or connected the dots.

 ## Usage
 Sample Cloud Function and VM deployments designed to play together are provided in the `examples` folder.
 Unless explicitly disabled, they are also used by the integration tests.